-Survival archery is a good way to get your kids involved into emergency preparedness and with the right lessons, kids will learn how to contribute to the defense or the hunting needs of your family.
+Survival archery is a good way to get your kids involved in emergency preparedness and with the right lessons, kids will learn how to contribute to the defense or the hunting needs of your family.
 Not to mention that it is a great bonding experience and one of the few times when you can calmly discuss with them and teach the kids some discipline.

 Survival archery requires commitment and you need to learn about the techniques and equipment options.
 The advantage is that you can practice survival archery even in suburban or urban surroundings without drawing attention to yourself.

-Survival Archery – They won’t hear you coming
+Survival Archery – They Won’t Hear You Coming

-When discussing about survival archery, one must understand that it is not a skill that can be used only for hunting and defensive or offensive tactics.
+When discussing survival archery, one must understand that it is not a skill that can be used only for hunting and defensive or offensive tactics.
 Survival archery is about versatility and about how one can use a bow and arrow under various circumstances.

-The bow is a versatile tool that can be easily carried (especially if you have a takedown recurve bow that can be broken down into pieces) and it will never run out of ammo.
+A bow is a versatile tool that can be easily carried (especially if you have a takedown recurve bow that can be broken down into pieces) and it will never run out of ammo.